It’s that time again when we talk about the fashion trends for the new season.

 Capes are back in style.
 Classy yet surprisingly versatile, they can be worn casually or dressed up for an evening look.
 They are going to be a great alternative to trench coats and oversized denim jackets which are also back in style.

 Trench coats are a staple piece in any fall/winter wardrobe, so they are not exactly a trend but rather a utility piece.
 However, the big difference this year is that they got a little twist of their own with a deep yoke back.
 This yoke back adds an interesting bulk and texture to the trench.

 After the return of the off-shoulder trend of last year, this year we’re seeing asymmetrical necklines take over.
 Perfect to highlight your collarbone or shoulder without having to show it all.

 Flower prints have been a constant trend in the spring/summer, for quite some time now and I particularly like them for the feminine vibe it adds to an outfit.
-This time around, we’re going to see more of it as well, but in darker and moodier shades just like the cooler weather patterns.
+We’re going to see more of it this fall, but in darker and moodier shades just like the cooler weather patterns.

 Tiny bags were seen a lot in the runaways of the fashion shows this season.
 I’m not sure they will become a big trend, that remains to be seen, but they are definitely cute to look at.

-Again, smart suits are nothing new under the sun, but this season monochromatic versions are all the rage.
-If you were ever eager to try a smart suit before but never had the chance to do it, this season might be a good time to do it.
+Again, smart suits are nothing new, but this season’s monochromatic versions are all the rage.
+If you were ever eager to try a smart suit before but never had the chance, this season might be a good time to do it.
 Try tailored blazers and suit jackets as well.

 Part of a growing trend in the fashion industry is moving towards environmental awareness.
 This is another move that is going to make waves, especially if you are trying to make a statement.
 Try the oversized faux fur coats with a pop of color to break through an otherwise monochromatic look.